 We need foster homes for all kinds of dogs.
 With different types issues and needing various degrees of rehabilitation or sometimes even none.
-We accept foster homes living in flats, who have no gardens or no direct access to a garden, those who have children (for suitable dogs only) or live in rented accommodation (if landlord provides written permission to keep a dog can be provided).
+We accept foster homes living in flats in some cases, who have no gardens or no direct access to a garden, those who have children (for suitable dogs only) or live in rented accommodation (if landlord provides written permission to keep a dog can be provided).
 Our main criteria are life style, commitment and safety so the dogs get all they need to become the best they can be.
-A great number of our dogs are rescued in the UK, but quite a few are from abroad.
+A number of our dogs are rescued in the UK and quite a few are from abroad.
 Dogs from abroad as well as traumatized UK rescue dogs need a special approach and we would request for our guidelines to be followed.
 You can read them here.
-We are currently only able to accept foster homes in Cornwall and Devon, but will on occasion accept foster applications from other areas too.
+We are currently only able to accept foster homes in Cornwall and Devon.

 Some of you may already know that Paws2Freedom at times provides transport for some of the unlucky dogs who have found themselves in UK pounds.
 All too often, strays and abandoned dogs end up in such places.
 Frequently given just a very short space of time often as little as only 7 days to be claimed or re-homed before being put to sleep as pounds don't have the space for them all, hence many thousands of healthy dogs lose their lives in the UK every year.